 The IC method suggests using conventional models to generate forecasts but specify non-zero values for the model’s errors in the forecasting period (Clements and Hendry 1994, Clements and Hendry 1999, Clark and McCracken 2007).
 Based on the example in section 3, if we believe the model is subject to structural break and forecast bias, we may estimate the bias with the average value of the most recent residuals, i.e., BiasIC= ωWeT-ω=ωW[β2-βTm'xT-ω+uT-ω], where W is the number of residuals being used to estimate the forecast bias.
 When W=1, the estimate reduces to eT-1, which is the residual at the forecast origin (e.g., Chevillon 2016).
 The estimated bias are added back to the out-of-sample forecasts, which may potentially improve the forecasting accuracy though at a cost of inflated forecasting error variance (Clements and Hendry 1999).

 We illustrate how the IC method improves the forecasting accuracy using the same example in section 3.
 We construct the congruent model as yt=a+bxt+ut but presuming no priori knowledge for the locations of the breaks.
 We conduct a sequential Chow (1960) test based on every observation in the estimation period.
 The rejection of the null hypothesis of no structural break for any of the observation would suggest that the model is subject to structural break though without indicating how many structural breaks and their locations.
-Figure 3 shows the p-values of the sequential Chow test assuming there is one single structural break occurring for all the weeks one at each time.
+Figure 3 shows the p-values of the sequential Chow test.
 The results reject the null hypothesis of no structural break for some of the weeks (e.g., week 20) but fail to do so for some other weeks (e.g., week 35).
 Based on the results we consider the model being subject to structural breaks.
 Alternative advanced tests considering multiple breaks, heteroskedasticity, and unit roots are available but require additional priori knowledge such as the number of potential structural breaks (Andrews 1993, Andrews and Ploberger 1994, Bai and Perron 1998, Bai and Perron 2003).

 Figure 3 P-values of the sequential Chow test